AndreasFaust/react-raster/README.md

 ## Contributing

-Every contribution is very much appreciated!
+Every contribution is very much appreciated.

 **If you like react-raster, don't hesitate to star it on [GitHub](https://github.com/AndreasFaust/react-raster).**